AntumMT/game-antum/mods/commerce/server_shop/README.md

-## Server Shop
+## Server Shops

----
 ### Description:

 Shops intended to be set up by [Minetest](https://www.minetest.net/) server administrators.

-No craft recipe is given as this for administrators, currently a machine can only be set up with `/giveme server_shop:shop` command.
+No craft recipe is given as this for administrators, currently a shop can only be set up with the `/giveme` command.
+The two shop nodes are `server_shop:buy` & `server_shop:sell`.

 ![screenshot](screenshot.png)

----
 ### Usage:

 #### Registering Shops:

 There are two types of shops, seller & buyer.
-A seller shop can be registered with `server_shop.register_seller(id, name, def)`.
-A buyer with `server_shop.register_buyer(id, name, def)`. `id` is a string identifier associated with the shop list. `name` is a human-readable string that will be displayed as the shop's title. `def` is the shop list definition.
+A seller shop can be registered with `server_shop.register_seller(id, name, products)`.
+A buyer with `server_shop.register_buyer(id, name, products)`. `id` is a string identifier associated with the shop list. `name` is a human-readable string that will be displayed as the shop's title. `products` is the shop list definition.
 Shop lists are defined in a table of tuples in `{itemname, value}` format. `itemname` is the technical string name of an item (e.g. `default:wood`). `value` is the number representation of what the item is worth.

 *Example:*
 ```lua